The Civilian Experience

 After being mere spectators at the war's early battles, civilians in the war zone later would become unwilling participants and victims of the war's expanding scope and horror.

 In response to the hardships imposed upon their fellow citizens by the war, governments and civilians on both sides mobilized to provide comfort, encouragement, and materiel goods.
 On the other hand, the Confederate government failed almost completely to care for the families of its soldiers.

-An entire generation was shaped by this critical chapter of American history and the weight of war was borne on little shoulders as well as large.
-Whether they snuck into the army, served as drummer boys, helped tend the wounded, or faced an every-day struggle to stay alive, the perspectives of children offer unique insight into the effects of the Civil War.
-Read more
+The Civil War affected more than the soldiers on the battlefield.
+An entire generation was shaped by their perception of events during this critical chapter of American history and the weight of war was borne on little shoulders as well as large.
+Whether they snuck into the army, served as drummer boys, helped tend the wounded, or faced every day as a struggle to stay alive, the perspectives of children offer unique insight into the effects of the Civil War.
+"The great objects in life were Read more

 Tags: Civil War, Civilians